Ten Unique Types of Friendships: How Many are in Your Life Right Now?

 1. The lifelong friendship.

-This friendship brings us so many precious gifts.
 Here, you experience feelings of comfort, happiness, and acceptance.
-But, this friendship also requires you to step up.
+But this friendship also requires you to step up.

 This friendship calls us forth.
 Life is full of twists and turns, and not all friendships stay on the rails if neglected.
 There will inevitably be occasional misunderstandings, but these friends willingly roll up their sleeves and get to work.
 Firestone says, “Being able to offer and receive feedback from someone you trust is a gift that we can easily overlook.”